Submitty/submitty.github.io/_docs/student/queue.md

 may find moving to write their name on the board a difficult task.
-In addition students with social anxieties may be less likely to want to draw attention to themself but the queue allows them to get help without the extra attention that comes from raising your hand
+In addition students with social anxieties may be less likely to want to draw attention to themself but the queue allows them to get help without the extra attention that comes from raising your hand.

 ### Joining the Queue
 ![](/images/queue/queue_join.png)